colevscode/tidal-cv/README.md

 ## Calibration

+It may be necessary to calibrate the delay time used to send messages to the cv synths.
 I suggest generating a cv clock output, use it to gate an oscillator on your modular synth, and simultaneously generate a simple beat pattern from tidal.
 Then, listening to the two tracks, adjust the `~latencyCorrection` value until they're in sync.
 Alternately you can patch both to a scope and line them up visually.

 Example: